Organic Chef Tom is on a mission to inspire you to add more green to your day by enjoying the benefits of Nagata Organic Green "Sencha" Tea.

 4. Remove tea (and save for second brewing), add lemon if desired and enjoy.

-5. Enjoy a second cup of Sencha tea by reusing the tea leaves the same morning by following the same directions except brew for about 5 to 7 minutes.
+5. Enjoy a second cup of Sencha tea by reusing the tea leaves the same morning by following the same directions except brew for about 10 minutes or longer.

 Another advantage of the loose Sencha green tea is that it's economical.
 Tom measured how many cups of tea there are in a 3 ounce package of Sencha Green Tea.
 The package lasted him 45 days using 1 heaping teaspoon of the loose Sencha tea per day.
 With this amount he enjoyed two cups of tea by brewing the leaves twice.
-He brews the first cup for about one minute and then adds another cup of water and lets it sit, covered until he is ready for his second cup.
+He brews the first cup for about three minutes and then for a second cup, he adds another cup of water to the leaves and lets it sit, covered until he is ready for his second cup.
 This would bring the cost of his flavorful and healthy green tea to 12 cents a day.